tonghuikang/blog/_posts/2025-06-09-engineering-for-software.md

 Here, you want to limit AI to changing the code, and then test the code.
 You should build tools for the AI so that AI is able to deploy an internal version of the product and test whether the button works.
 You need to invest in tools that AI can use to effectively execute.

+Execution creates artifacts.
+But without proper documentation, those artifacts become technical debt.

 ## Empower AI to create memory

+When humans write code, they leave breadcrumbs - comments explaining why something was done, commit messages describing what changed, documentation explaining how systems work.
+AI should do the same.

 Help AI to write good comments.
 You need to communicate to AI what good comments are.
+Not just what the code does (AI can already see that), but why it was written that way, what alternatives were considered, what constraints influenced the design.

-Help AI to write a good commit message.
+Help AI to write good commit messages.
 You need to communicate to AI what good commit messages are.
+A good commit message explains the motivation, not just the mechanics.
+"Add button to pin comments" is bad.
+"Enable users to highlight important discussions by pinning comments, addressing feedback from Q3 user survey" is good.

+Help AI to maintain documentation.
+When AI changes an API, it should update the API docs.
+When AI adds a feature, it should update the README.
+When AI discovers a gotcha, it should document it for the next engineer.

 You need to invest in standards that AI can follow to create memory.
+This memory becomes the context for future AI agents - and for future human engineers.

+These three pillars - context, execution, and memory - form the foundation of AI-powered software engineering.
+But having the tools is not enough.
+You need the right mindset to use them.

 ## The mindset you need to have

+### From implementer to orchestrator

 Your product manager asks you to build a button.

 Your first reaction should not be "how do I implement this button elegantly?".
-Your reaction should be - "how do I delegate this AI"?
+Your reaction should be - "how do I delegate this to AI?"

 You should still think how an elegant implementation would look like.
 You should still have standards on what elegant implementation is.
 But you should be getting AI to implement the button - and implement it elegantly.
 AI should be meeting your standards, you should not need to regurgitate your standards every time you ask AI to implement a button.

+### The factory manager mindset

 You need to invest.

-You are the factory manager, not a factor worker.
+You are the factory manager, not a factory worker.
-You run the factory that build buttons, you do not build buttons yourself.
+You run the factory that builds buttons, you do not build buttons yourself.
 You implement processes so that you can easily and quickly build things, starting from buttons.

 As a software engineer, you should have standards on what good code is.
 You need to implement processes so that AI will follow these standards.

+### What processes to invest in

-There are processes that should already have been implemented
+There are processes that should already have been implemented:
 - Code linter, code formatter, and unittests
 - Guidelines for commit messages

 These are the standard processes in software engineering.
 Humans follow these standards.
 AI should also follow these standards.

-There are processes that is now worth investing.
-With Sonnet 4, as implemented in Claude Code, models today are good enough to power agents.
+There are processes that are now worth investing in.
+With Sonnet 4, as implemented in Claude Code, models today are good enough to power agents:

-- Making offline table queries.
-When I implement a button, I want to have a sense how often similar buttons are being clicked.
+- **Making offline table queries.** When I implement a button, I want to have a sense how often similar buttons are being clicked.
     We do record when and where people click buttons - and I need to write a SQL query to count the number of clicks.
     The idea here is to get the model to write SQL queries which is being executed, and the model will read the result and decide whether to search the code, or write another query, or report success.
-    When I implemented the tool last year (mid-2024), the performance is very bad - it could not choose the table to use and the columns to read, and I had to specify them for the model.
+    When I implemented the tool last year (mid-2024), the performance was very bad - it could not choose the table to use and the columns to read, and I had to specify them for the model.
-    But in mid-2025, these performance issues I has been resolved.
+    But in mid-2025, these performance issues have been resolved.
     There are still some defects (for example reporting that the click-through rate of the buttons is 100% without checking), but I expect the models to get better.
     Overall, the tool is already performing better than a contract data analyst.

-There are processes that you can wait for someone to unblock you.
+There are processes that you can wait for someone else to build:
 - Ideally you want coding tools like Claude Code to access all the internally public threads on Slack, and all the internally public Asana tasks.
     I think you can do what you want with Slack and Asana APIs.
     But I may not be building it, because I expect Slack and Asana to build them.

-(TODO: add another example of a process that is worth investing now)
+### Promoting AI adoption

 You need to promote good use of AI.